 Lantern acquired in November 2005.

-The canopy and base casting are of an aluminium construction, and the bowl is perspex, which has clouded slightly over the years.
+The canopy and base casting are of an aluminium construction, and the bowl is perspex, which has clouded slightly over the years, although this diffusion may be a factory finish, as it was an option with some ELECO bowls.
 Corrosion is evident to the underside of the canopy, but the lantern is in a generally good condition for its age.
 Even the grub screws are free.
+Although I have identified this lantern as a PT 1031, it may be a PT 1179 instead - both lanterns are identical in appearance, and there is no identification information on any of the individual component parts.

 The lantern is held together in the traditional way - where a component above the canopy screws down onto a thread inside the lantern.